Ballet National de Marseille

 The Ballet National de Marseille is a dance company based in Marseille, France.
 The company combines modern dance and classical ballet.

+Since the tenure of Frédéric Flamand to (la)horde, it has been recognized as a leading contemporary dance company, expanding its repertoire beyond classical tradition to embrace multimedia and avant-garde creation.

 Overview

 The Ballet National de Marseille was founded by the dancer and choreographer Roland Petit in 1972.

 The company's first production was the Pink Floyd Ballet.
 Roland Petit's young daughter had given him a Pink Floyd album and told him he should make a ballet from it.

 The idea matured, and the ballet eventually debuted in Marseille at the Palais des Sports.
 The band itself performed at the first show.

 Since then the Pink Floyd Ballet has been staged several times in cities around the world.

 Under Roland Petit the company's program included modern dance featuring Petit's wife Zizi Jeanmaire.

 In 1992 the École Nationale Supérieure de Danse de Marseille (Marseille National Higher School of Dance) was established.

 The company and the school were housed in a new 6000 m2 building with a 300-seat theater and nine rehearsal studios, two of which are reserved for the company.